 Game-Based Learning: Academic Games sebagai Metode Penunjang Pembelajaran Kewirausahaan

-Entrepreneurship plays an important role for the national economic growth.
-Therefore, the chararacter development, the way of thinking, and entrepreneurial skills within community are things that should be sought.
-Consequently, the effective entrepreneurship learning methods are needed, specifically kind of method that based on adult learning approach.
+Entrepreneurship plays an important role in national economic growth.
+Therefore, the character development, the way of thinking, and entrepreneurial skills within the community are things that should be sought.
+Consequently, the effective entrepreneurship learning methods are needed, specifically kind of method based on adult learning approach.
 This article seeks to bring the study of digital games technology as an entrepreneurial learning media.
 Hence, the description of the characteristics of games and learning aspects that can be facilitated by digital games technology will be mainly discussed.
-In addition, this article describes the learning process through digital media, instructional techniques that can be integrated in digital media, and assessment feedback method in academic games learning.
+In addition, this article describes the learning process through digital media, instructional techniques that can be integrated into digital media, and assessment feedback method in academic games learning.
 Some examples of digital games used for learning in entrepreneurship courses are presented to provide a concrete picture.
 In brief, this article supports the use of digital games technology in entrepreneurial learning.

 Blessinger, P., & Wankel, C. (2012).
 Innovative approaches in higher education: an introduction to using immersive interfaces.
 In C. Wankel & P. Blessinger (Eds.), Increasing student engagement and retention sing immersive interfaces: virtual worlds , gaming, and simulation (pp. 3-14).
 Bingley, UK: Emerald Group

 Blondy, L.C.
 (2007).
 Evaluation and application of andragogical assumptions to the adult online learning environment.
 Journal of Interactive Online Learning, 6(2), 116-130.